Eagerod/restify-mongoose-base/README.md

 2. Tests dependency
 3. Linter dependency
 4. Code coverage dependency
+5. Debug dependency
-5. Some tests that make sure that the framework is properly configured.
+6. Some tests that make sure that the framework is properly configured.
+7. An entire logging framework that can pretty easily handle an alerting system.

 ## Contents

-It currently only includes a single controller with a few routes that can be used for testing error handlers.
+It currently only includes a only two controllers with a few routes that can be used for testing error handlers, and fetching the app's logs.

 The application follows a much more object oriented approach than I originally planned, but in the interest of good documentation, it turned out alright.

-The `StatusController` is currently laid out so that it can easily be wired up using [Lumina](https://github.com/Eagerod/lumina), if it's required for the project.
+The `StatusController` is currently wired up with [Lumina](https://github.com/Eagerod/lumina).
-If not, it's a little weirdly laid out, and can be modified.

-There is no database dependency, so it's up to you to decide what you want to do with the app's data.
+The `LogController` is set up to use MongoDB's aggregation framework to return nicely structured logs for all HTTP requests.

 ### Routes

 #### Status

 - `/status` - Simple status handler that just returns 200
+- `/database` - Handler that returns 200 if all database connections are good.
 - `/error` - Handler that responds with a restify error.
 - `/exception` - Handler that raises an exception that's handled by the restify uncaught exception handler.
 - `/echo` - Handler that responds with the body it's given.

+#### Logs

+- `logs` - Handler that responds with logs organized by HTTP request.

 ## Docs
 ```